inkle/ink/Sublime3Syntax/README.md

 # ink2 sublime syntax

-There are two files in this directory:
+Guide to the files in this directory:

- * `ink2.YAML-tmLanguage`: This is the source file
+ * `ink.YAML-tmLanguage`: This is the main source file for the syntax
- * `ink2.tmLanguage`: This is the file compiled using the AAAPackageDev package in *Sublime Text 3*, and is simply an uglier plist-based XML version of the YAML grammar.
+ * `ink.tmLanguage`: This is the file compiled using the AAAPackageDev package in *Sublime Text 3*, and is simply an uglier plist-based XML version of the YAML grammar.
+ * `ink.tmTheme`: A custom colour scheme for using ink.
+Unfortunately, it's necessary to use this since ink requires unique semantic markup that doesn't map very nicely to standard programming and markup concepts.
+We'd welcome other themes (e.g. dark ones) that use the ink symbol names.
+ * `ink.sublime-settings`: Choose the above colour scheme by default and turns on word wrapping by default for ink.
+ * `ink-comments.tmPreferences`: Defines characters to insert when user uses comment shortcut in Sublime.
+ * `ink-global-symbols.tmPreferences` and `ink-local-symbols.tmPreferences`: Defines which symbols appear in Sublime's *Goto Symbol...* and *Goto Symbol In Project...* options.

+And:

+ * `install_for_sublime2and3.command` - the main install script that installs the above files for Sublime Text 2 and/or 3.
+ * `LiveWatchAndInstallOnEdit.command` - when continuously editing the above the files, you can run this script so that it installs them automatically as you save changes to them.

+(Note: Unfortunately we can't use the alternative `.sublime-syntax` ([documentation here](https://www.sublimetext.com/docs/3/syntax.html)) just yet since it's not available for non-dev builds of Sublime Text 3 yet.)

-### To install
+# To install

 Run (double click) the `install_for_sublime2and3.command` script.

-Or, manually:

-1. Open Sublime Text 2 or 3, and navigate to:

-	Sublime Text > Preferences > Browse Packages...

-2. Copy the `ink2.tmLanguage` file into the User directory

 ### Editing the syntax file

 1. Install the AAAPackageDev file in Sublime Text
+2. Run `LiveWatchAndInstallOnEdit.command`.
-2. Make edits to the ink2.YAML-tmLanguage file
+2. Make edits to the `ink2.YAML-tmLanguage` file (or other files listed above).
-3. CMD-B to build.
-The first time after opening the file, it'll ask you which file type to compile to - choose **Propery List**.
+3. CMD-B to build the language file.
+The first time after opening it, it'll ask you which file type to compile to - choose **Propery List**.
 It will then generate the compiled `.tmLanguage` file.
+4. The live watch script will copy the built files into the right place (or alternatively if you don't want to install `fswatch`, you can just run the manual install script or do it yourself.)

 Some helpful links: